Trapped eels get a helping hand

 He warns that until preventive action is taken at sites such as in Kaiapoi - the problem may keep happening.

-Developers wanting advice or assistance to ensure mahinga kai and biodiversity values are protected and enhanced during works can contact their region’s Pou Mātai Kō.
+Developers wanting advice or assistance to ensure mahinga kai and biodiversity values are protected and enhanced during works can contact their area's Pou Mātai Kō.
 Call us on 0800 324 636 to be put in touch.

 Mahinga kai - everyone's responsibility